coopermaruyama/orchestra/README.md

 ## Team Collaboration

-When you install Orchestra extensions in a project, team members can use the commands immediately:
+When you enable Orchestra extensions in a project, team members can use the commands immediately:

 1. **With Orchestra installed**: Commands work directly through the `orchestra` CLI
 2. **Without Orchestra**: The bootstrap script shows one-time installation instructions